Are you an international student studying in Canada?

-If you are not eligible to get a SIN, complete Form T1261, Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents, and send it to us.
+If you are not eligible to get a SIN, complete Form T1261, Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents, and send it to the Canada Revenue Agency (CRA).
 Do not complete this form if you already have a SIN, individual tax number (ITN), or temporary tax number (TTN), or are waiting for a SIN application to be processed.

 Under Canada's tax system, your liability for income tax and your entitlement to certain social benefits in Canada is based on your residency status in Canada for income tax purposes.
 Generally, you become a resident of Canada for income tax purposes when you have established significant residential ties in Canada.